srobo/srcomp-puppet/README.md

-# SRCompBox 2015
+# SRComp Puppet

-This is the configuration for the SR 2015 Competition VM.
+This is a puppet configuration for various SRComp related things, including the creation of a VM suitable for use at the competition.

 It's a lightweight Vagrant wrapper around a puppet config.